-The name Deployment itself describes the purpose of the diagram.
-Deployment diagrams are used for describing the hardware components where software components are deployed.
+The term Deployment itself describes the purpose of the diagram.
+Deployment diagrams are used for describing the hardware components, where software components are deployed.
 Component diagrams and deployment diagrams are closely related.

 Component diagrams are used to describe the components and deployment diagrams shows how they are deployed in hardware.

-UML is mainly designed to focus on software artifacts of a system.
-But these two diagrams are special diagrams used to focus on software components and hardware components.
+UML is mainly designed to focus on the software artifacts of a system.
+However, these two diagrams are special diagrams used to focus on software and hardware components.

-So most of the UML diagrams are used to handle logical components but deployment diagrams are made to focus on hardware topology of a system.
+Most of the UML diagrams are used to handle logical components but deployment diagrams are made to focus on the hardware topology of a system.
 Deployment diagrams are used by the system engineers.

 Describe the hardware components used to deploy software components.

 Deployment diagram represents the deployment view of a system.
-It is related to the component diagram.
-Because the components are deployed using the deployment diagrams.
+It is related to the component diagram because the components are deployed using the deployment diagrams.
 A deployment diagram consists of nodes.
-Nodes are nothing but physical hardwares used to deploy the application.
+Nodes are nothing but physical hardware used to deploy the application.

 Deployment diagrams are useful for system engineers.
-An efficient deployment diagram is very important because it controls the following parameters
+An efficient deployment diagram is very important as it controls the following parameters −

-So before drawing a deployment diagram the following artifacts should be identified:
+Before drawing a deployment diagram, the following artifacts should be identified −

 Relationships among nodes

-The application is assumed to be a web based application which is deployed in a clustered environment using server 1, server 2 and server 3.
-The user is connecting to the application using internet.
-The control is flowing from the caching server to the clustered environment.
+The application is assumed to be a web-based application, which is deployed in a clustered environment using server 1, server 2, and server 3.
+The user connects to the application using the Internet.
+The control flows from the caching server to the clustered environment.

-So the following deployment diagram has been drawn considering all the points mentioned above:
+The following deployment diagram has been drawn considering all the points mentioned above.

 Deployment diagrams are mainly used by system engineers.
-These diagrams are used to describe the physical components (hardwares), their distribution and association.
+These diagrams are used to describe the physical components (hardware), their distribution, and association.

-To clarify it in details we can visualize deployment diagrams as the hardware components/nodes on which software components reside.
+Deployment diagrams can be visualized as the hardware components/nodes on which the software components reside.

 Software applications are developed to model complex business processes.
-Only efficient software applications are not sufficient to meet business requirements.
-Business requirements can be described as to support increasing number of users, quick response time etc.
+Efficient software applications are not sufficient to meet the business requirements.
+Business requirements can be described as the need to support the increasing number of users, quick response time, etc.

-Now a day's software applications are very complex in nature.
-Software applications can be stand alone, web based, distributed, mainframe based and many more.
-So it is very important to design the hardware components efficiently.
+Now-a-days software applications are very complex in nature.
+Software applications can be standalone, web-based, distributed, mainframe-based and many more.
+Hence, it is very important to design the hardware components efficiently.

 To model the hardware topology of a system.

-To model hardware details for a client/server system.
+To model the hardware details for a client/server system.

-To model hardware details of a distributed application.
+To model the hardware details of a distributed application.